open-component-model/ocm-spec/doc/02-processing/04-digest.md

     version: 0.1.0
 ```

-## Component-Version With Reference
+## Component Version with Reference

-Here is a component-descriptor containing a reference to the component from the previous section.
+Here is a component descriptor containing a reference to the component in the previous [example](#simple-component-version).

 ```
 apiVersion: ocm.software/v3alpha1